nickzoic/nick.zoic.org/art/qr-codes-advice/index.md

 ## Make it bright

 The higher contrast the better.
-QR codes are best printing in black and white, although they scan okay so long as there's a large amount of contrast.
+QR codes are best printing in black and white, although they scan okay so long as there's a large amount of contrast: you can get away with a dark blue foreground or a beige background for example.
+You can't invert the colours though.

 When placing codes, consider lighting too: you want them to be well lit, but to make sure the user's camera doesn't cast a shadow on the code which may confuse scanning.